Bjerrum Pairs in Ionic Solutions: a Poisson-Boltzmann Approach: Osmotic pressure between two charged plates

 In the above equation, the attractive (negative) term originates from the electrostatic energy density $\sim\mathbf{E}\cdot\mathbf{D}$, with $\mathbf{E}=-\psi'\hat{z}$ being the electric field, and $\mathbf{D}=D\hat{z}$ the displacement field.
 The repulsive (positive) terms, on the other hand, originate from the mixing entropy of ions and of dipoles as well as the rotational entropy of dipoles $\sim \ln\mathcal{D}$.

 The electrostatic potential can be solved numerically from Eq.~(\ref{eq8}), with the boundary conditions that are obtained in Section~\ref{sec4} [Eq.~(\ref{eq10})], and applied to the two surfaces at $z=\pm d/2$.
-The osmotic pressure is found via Eq.~(\ref{eq13}), and a characteristic pressure profile between oppositely charged surfaces is illustrated in Fig.~\ref{fig5}.
-The pressure is negative due to the electrostatic attraction, and is enhanced by the Bjerrum pairs (inset of Fig.~\ref{fig5}).
-This behavior can be explained by the increased screening length.
+The osmotic pressure is then found via Eq.~(\ref{eq13}).
+A characteristic pressure profile between oppositely charged surfaces is illustrated in Fig.~\ref{fig5}.

+\ra{The pressure in Fig.~\ref{fig5} is negative due to the electrostatic attraction between oppositely charged surfaces.
+It is enhanced by the Bjerrum pairs, as is evident from the relative difference with respect to the theory without pairs, illustrated in the inset.
+This difference becomes large by an order of magnitude at large separations, where the electrostatic potential and field become small and the linear approximation of Section~\ref{sec3} is valid.
+The linearized form leads to an exponentially decaying osmotic pressure, $\Pi\sim-\exp\left(-\keff d\right)$, with a screening length that decreases due to ion association (Section~\ref{sec3}).
+The relative difference, therefore, is expected to increase exponentially.}

 We note that for sufficiently small inter-surface separations, the two surfaces effectively neutralize each other, and free ions are expected to be released to the bulk~\cite{Sam05,Dan07} for entropic gain.
-In such a case, screening effects are negligible, and the above reduction in the pressure should not necessarily hold, as is mentioned in Section~III\,B.
+In such a case, screening effects are negligible, and the above reduction in the pressure should not necessarily hold.